 It is OK to return to most types of work.
 We can provide work notes if needed.

-Avoid sexual activity for at least 2 weeks.
+Avoid sex for at least 4 weeks.
 You will notice blood or dried blood in the semen.
 This is normal and will clear up over time.

-We will prescribe an antibiotic for a few days after the procedure.
+We will prescribe an antibiotic that you will need to take for a few days.
 You start taking the antibiotic the evening you go home.

 You will have a follow-up visit 3 months after the procedure.
 We will do lab work to get a PSA at that time.